Sesame Street (fictional location): Around the Corner

-Sonia Manzano quoted that "By expanding the street and going around the corner, we will have other places to hang out beyond the stoop of 123 Sesame Street, and we will be able to explore family issues which we think are so important to kids today."
+Sonia Manzano said that "By expanding the street and going around the corner, we will have other places to hang out beyond the stoop of 123 Sesame Street, and we will be able to explore family issues which we think are so important to kids today."

-The Around the Corner parts were dropped by Season 29 (though it did appear in The Adventures of Elmo in Grouchland).
-Caroll Spinney and Martin P. Robinson commented that the kids had a hard time keeping up with all the new characters.
+The Around the Corner parts were dropped by season 29, though they did appear in The Adventures of Elmo in Grouchland.
+Caroll Spinney and Martin P. Robinson further commented that viewers had a hard time keeping up with all the new characters.

 Among the known locations of Around the Corner include: